“Eat the spaghetti to forget your regretti”

 3) You will hear the word, allora everywhere you go.
 If you’re curious like me, you’ll probably wonder what in the heck this means and why everyone is saying it.
 Albeit a bit anticlimactic, it is simply a filler word such as so, okay, well or the.
 It is also a way to begin a sentence.

 4) It is polite to say “buon appetito!” to anybody who is about to enjoy a meal, even if you are walking past them and they are strangers.
-I witnessed a beautiful human interaction while in La Spezia.
-Two punky-looking twenty-something-year-old guys were sitting on a bench smoking a cigarette and eating junk food (chips and a hamburger), pants low around their hips exposing their boxers.
+I witnessed a beautiful human interaction while in La Spezia near Cinque Terre: two punky-looking twenty-something-year-old guys were sitting on a bench smoking a cigarette and eating junk food (chips and a hamburger), pants low around their hips exposing their boxers.
 An elderly lady with a walking cane was walking towards them with a look of scorn on her face.
 I thought she would give them a dirty look as she passed, thinking they were a bunch of young hooligans.
-Instead, as she approached, she gave them a big smile and said, “bon appetito!”
+Instead, as she approached, she gave them a big smile and said, “buon appetito!”
 Making eye contact with her, the two guys returned the smile and replied with, “grazie signora.”
 And she went on her way.
-I thought this was such a sweet encounter and not something I see often in America.
+I thought this was such a sweet encounter and not something I often see in America.
 The level of respect here for elders is lovely, and I’ve noticed it all over Italy.
 It warms my heart.

 5) Gelato (ice cream in Italian) is not just a dessert, it is its own food group and a way of life.
-Especially in Tuscany, gelato merely becomes an accessory, like a must-have item of your everyday wardrobe.
+Especially in Tuscany, gelato merely becomes an accessory, like a must-have item of your everyday wardrobe (and if you’re clumsy like my Fiance, you may also end up inadvertently wearing it on yourself so that it literally does become a physical part of your wardrobe ;)).
 In the 30 days we spent in Italy, we consumed a total of 30 gelato (between the two of us), coming out to a total spend of $107.
 Best.
 Money.
 Spent.
 Ever.
 Also, we lost weight and gained muscle.
 That’s what happens when you live by the sea and swim and/or hike nearly every day. 🙂

-*Note: the restaurant may still stay open, but will only serve drinks and bread, so you can’t always follow the hours listed on TripAdvisor or Google.
+*Note: the restaurant may still stay open, but will only serve drinks, nuts or bread, so you can’t always follow the hours listed on TripAdvisor or Google.

 7) Is tipping necessary in Italy?
 The short answer is: no. Tipping culture does not exist in Italy, so if you’re paying with cash, simply round to the nearest euro.
 If the service was really outstanding, feel free to leave a few euro extra.
 It will be highly appreciated but never expected.
 This goes for all services from dining to haircuts, manicures, cafes, massages, etc.